The Viceroy

 - 0 % negative mentions

-Users express frustration with the emotional depth of the game, noting that the focus on army building and stability mechanics limits engagement with more impactful elements like mortality and happiness.
-This bottlenecking detracts from the potential for a richer emotional experience.
+Users express frustration with the emotional depth of the game, noting that the focus on army building and specific mechanics limits the exploration of themes like mortality and happiness, which could enhance the overall emotional experience.